-The Authority is working with the Massachusetts' Executive Office of Transportation (EOT) to plan and implement cost-effective service expansions to accommodate the increasing travel demands within our region.
-Expansion plans are tempered by financial constraint realities and the Authority's strategic focus in addressing long-deferred maintenance needs to bring our core system infrastructure into a state of good repair.
+Since the implementation of the "Forward Funding" legislation, financial support for the Authority's expansion projects relies primarily on non-MBTA sources.
+Accordingly, the Commonwealth is committed to fund the system's future expansion beyond the Greenbush.
+Consequently, the Authority works closely with MassDOT to plan and implement future cost-effective service expansions to accommodate the increasing travel demands within our region (for future expansion efforts see Chapter 16).
 Most of the system expansion work underway now is included as mitigation under the State Implementation Plan (as developed under the Clean Air Act) or under the Central Artery administrative consent order.

 Since 1985, the Authority has significantly increased the number of revenue miles operated annually through major expansion projects.
-Much of this is due to historical large-scale system expansions including new commuter rail service to Worcester, Middleborough,

-Plymouth and Newburyport, as well as extensions to the Red Line and the reconstruction of the Orange Line.
-Over the last few years, new commuter rail stations have opened along the Worcester Line and the Old Colony Line at JFK/UMass station.
-The current capital program for expansion primarily focuses on two projects: the Silver Line and the Greenbush commuter rail line.
-The full Silver Line will provide new service within Boston's urban areas to Roxbury, South Boston, and downtown, while the Greenbush Line has extended rail service to Boston's south shore.
+Much of this is due to historical large-scale system expansions including new commuter rail service to Worcester, Middleborough, Plymouth and Newburyport, as well as extensions to the Red Line and the reconstruction of the Orange Line.
+Over the last few years, new commuter rail stations have opened along the Worcester Line and the Old Colony Line at JFK/UMass station and expanded new service is now provided to Roxbury,